MahmudJewel/DRF-Product-Recommendation-System/README.md

-﻿API for Product Recommendation System
+﻿# API for Product Recommendation System
 # Requirements ==>
 The project will have following features-
 * You need to create three types of users: admins, vendors, and customers.